 Naturally, many will think first about Machine Translation when we hear the term “automated translation.”
-However, Machine Translation is really just one element of automated translation.
+However, Machine Translation is really just one element of automated translation tools.
 When it comes to Automated Translation, in most cases, organizations will be utilizing human translators to transform and localize the content.
 Smartling Automation therefore enables users to simplify the entire process surrounding this critical work.

 For example, once content is submitted to the platform, Smartling can be automated to bundle that content into a job, and assign that job to the appropriate translator.